 SEMCA and the Michigan Department of Corrections via a contract with Health Management Systems of America (HMSA) operate a program through our Wayne and Highland Park offices to secure job preparation, soft skills and employment for returning citizens.
 Customers are referred by their Parole Officers and our staff works with felon friendly employers to help participants get a new start on a new life.

 Many families seeking cash assistance through the Michigan Family Independence Program (FIP) face significant barriers in securing and retaining employment.
-From child care to transportation and literacy, caseworkers cite a long list of barriers that can keep families from achieving self-sufficiency.
+From child care to transportation and literacy, career coaches cite a long list of barriers that can keep families from achieving self-sufficiency.

 Applicants for cash assistance will take part in a robust, results-oriented work participation program – PATH.
-The program features a 21-day assessment period during which barriers to employment are identified and caseworkers work individually with clients to connect them with resources to address these barriers.
-This intensive orientation period is a departure from the previous program, JET (Jobs, Education and Training), in which orientation periods varied across the state from one to three days.
-The orientation and job placement program under PATH will continue to be administered by the Workforce Development Agency and Michigan Works!
-Agencies, which hold the contracts for these activities statewide.
+The program features a 21-day assessment period during which barriers to employment are identified and coaches work individually with clients to connect them with resources to address these barriers.
+An emphasis on training, employment and education is at the heart of the program.
+The PATH program is administered by SEMCA in Wayne County (excluding Detroit) and Monroe County.

 The TAA program is a federal program that assists U.S. workers who have lost or may lose their jobs as a result of foreign trade.
 This program seeks to provide adversely affected workers with opportunities to obtain the skills, credentials, resources, and support necessary to become reemployed.
 TAA includes a variety of benefits and reemployment services to help unemployed workers prepare for and obtain suitable employment.
 Workers may be eligible for training, a job search allowance, a relocation allowance, and other reemployment readjustment services.